Skip to main content

 Test posting at off-peak hours.
 Early morning (5-6 AM local time for your audience) and late evening often have lower competition and higher engagement rates per impression.

-I started posting at 5:30 AM Eastern specifically because all the "optimal time" research pointed to 9-10 AM.
+There's a case for deliberately posting before the crowd, precisely because all the "optimal time" research points to 9-10 AM.
 Less noise.
-The early risers who saw my posts had fewer options competing for their attention.
-Engagement rate went up even though total initial reach went down.
+The early risers who see your post have fewer options competing for their attention, so engagement rate can climb even when total initial reach drops.

 Use your analytics to find when your specific audience is active - not just when the internet says they should be.
 You can also check your engagement rate with our free calculator to see how your current strategy is performing.